snarfed/bridgy/README.md

 TODOs
 ---
-* write FAQ:
-  what, who, why
-  what do you do with my email, personal details (oauth, scopes, no password, can revoke any time) delete. revoke in silo for now public vs private. only send webmention, no publishing. target does that. stack? app engine, code in github roadmap donate original post discovery algorithm
 * link to targets in recent comments?
 * HTML: back to table with colspan?
 * Google+ token refresh seems broken